usds/us-forms-system/docs/getting-started/tutorial.md

 ...
 ```

-Some properties as passed within a `ui:options` object within that field, `labels` included.
-You can find out more about which properties are available and how they get passed to `uiSchema` by reading more in [about the schema and uiSchema objects](../building-a-form/about-the-schema-and-uischema-objects.md).
+Some properties, like `labels`, are passed in a `ui:options` object within that field.
+For more information about which properties are available and how they get passed to `uiSchema`, see "[About the `schema` and `uiSchema` objects](../building-a-form/about-the-schema-and-uischema-objects.md)."

 ### Step 10: Add specific data constraints and validation

-The final question in our form is for the ZIP code, which is also the most complicated question.
-While ZIP codes are usually `string` data, they also need to follow specific formats.
-How do we specify data contraints in our `formConfig`?

-The primary way to do so is through the `schema` object.
-The JSON Schem specification includes multiple properties to add constraints to the data that is accepted for that field: `minLength`, `maxLength`, `format`, and `pattern`, among others.
+The last question in this address form lets the user provide a ZIP code.
+While ZIP codes are usually `string` data, they also need to follow specific formats, which means specifying data constraints in your `formConfig` through the `schema` object.
+The JSON Schema specification includes several properties to add constraints to the data accepted for that field, including `minLength`, `maxLength`, `format`, and `pattern`.

-We're going to be using the `pattern` property to validate our ZIP code input, which takes a regex to match the user entry against.
+To validate ZIP code input, use the `pattern` property, which matches the user entry against a regex, as in this `schema`:

-This is what our `schema` looks like with the ZIP code field added:
 ```js
 ...
   schema: {